startdias2/Network-Map/README.md

 ## 4
 Run the netmap.sh file and it will open the map as an SVG file automatically on your browser.

+To change the map for a new one just change the information inside the conversation.csv file

 Cheers ;-)